Sushmey/RecipeByIngredients/README.md

 # RecipeByIngredients
 Website that helps you find recipes based on the ingredients that you have at your home.
 <br>
-Made with the help of [spoonacularAPI](https://spoonacular.com/food-api) and Bootstrap
+Made with the help of [spoonacularAPI](https://spoonacular.com/food-api), Flask and Bootstrap Twitter
 <br>

 <br>